-Performance Skills is a NSW Department of Education Approved Elective Course Course details are not included on RoSA Course details are included on School Report
+Performance Skills is a School Developed Board Endorsed Course Course details are not included on RoSA Course details are included on School Report

 Performance Skills (formally known as Circus Skills) is an art form with a distinct body of knowledge including conventions, history, skills and method of creating.
 It is a vital part of our society and is celebrated worldwide as an expression of culture and belief as diverse as the values found in Australian culture.